Building a new Resolution on digital transformation

 Discussing the name of the new Resolution, Mr. Nguyen Nhat Quang, Director of the Institute of Science and Technology - Vietnam Association of Software and Information Technology Services (VINASA) suggested naming it "Resolution on the digital transformation revolution".

-“On September 2, the General Secretary and President of the country wrote a very important article about digital transformation, in which he used the phrase “digital transformation revolution” for the first time, with the spirit of moving towards a new era, an era of national development, development through digital transformation.
+“On September 2, the General Secretary and President of the country wrote a very important article about digital transformation, in which he used the phrase “digital transformation revolution” for the first time, with the spirit of moving towards a new era, an era of national growth, growth through digital transformation.
 In the past, we “liberated” agriculture with Resolution 10.
-In essence, Resolution 10 only had one goal: to amend the institution, so that farmers have the right to do business on their land, which has also created innovation for the country.
+In essence, Resolution 10 only had one goal: to amend the institution, so that farmers could have the right to do business on their land, which also created innovation for the country.
 We expect that the Resolution on digital transformation will also be a Central Resolution like Resolution 10,” Mr. Quang shared.

 VINASA representative suggested that in the objectives section of the new Resolution, it is necessary to add the idea of "Building and creating institutions for new production methods/new development methods"; in the solution section to perfect legal institutions, it should be stated "expanding institutions to regulate relationships in the digital environment".